2002 Cessna T182T (Turbo)

 - ~15 gallons per hour fuel burn at 75% power.

 CEFS Pilot Qualifications:

 - For the experienced pilot with more than 175 hours recent time.
 You can earn your high performance endorsement with this aircraft.

 - Fast, roomy, good for long travel with an autopilot.

-- GNS-430W with ADS-B in/out and KMD-540 situational awareness combined with Sirus XM Weather.
+- GNS-430W with ADS-B in/out and KMD-540 situational awareness combined with Sirus XM Weather on separate screens.

 - Heavier airframe, smoother ride.

 - Topped off wet wing limits payload to ~490 lbf.
 One must remind fuelers to refuel to tabs only (64 gal) to load three adults.
 Perform a weight and balance calculation to be sure.

 - This aircraft is routinely fueled/refueled to tabs (64 gal) at or before the beginning of the operational day though this is not guaranteed.
 The Pilot In Command is fully and solely